Holistic Evaluation of Multimodal LLMs on Spatial Intelligence: Detailed Results by Benchmark

-In \cref{tab:mmsi}, our results show minimal differences among proprietary and open-source models, with overall performance still far below human level.
+Our results in ~\cref{tab:mmsi_ss} shows minimal differences among proprietary and open-source models (\eg, <15 points) when the overall performance far below (\eg, >60 points) human level.
 Existing models remain limited in their ability to handle viewpoint transformations, particularly tasks requiring them to be hypothetically positioned next to a specific object and reason from that object’s perspective, highlighting persistent weaknesses in Perspective-taking (PT).
-To ensure fair benchmark comparison, this table uses a unified prompt (~\cref{appendix:eval_prompt}).
-Hence, some results may deviate from those reported in the original paper. \FloatBarrier
+Moreover, it is observed that challenging Metric Measurement (MM) tasks such as Attribute (Measurement), can still be problematic for even the best models.
+Notably, in ~\cref{tab:mmsi_ss}, GPT-5 attains a negative CAA score on the Appr. task, indicating performance worse than random guessing.